shraddhapiparia/proteomics_npx_analysis/README.md

 This repository is under active development.

-The pediatric proteomics analysis scripts have been reconstructed and organized into a reproducible workflow.
-These scripts include differential protein regression, age/sex sensitivity analyses, covariate diagnostics, and downstream protein-protein interaction analysis.
+The pediatric proteomics analysis scripts include differential protein regression, age/sex sensitivity analyses, covariate diagnostics, and downstream protein-protein interaction analysis.

-The UK Biobank component is partially implemented but temporarily blocked because the UK Biobank Research Analysis Platform (RAP) is currently unavailable.
+The UK Biobank component is partially implemented using slef reported symptom based cohort definition but ICD10 code based diagnosis cohort is temporarily blocked because the UK Biobank Research Analysis Platform (RAP) is currently unavailable.
 Once RAP access is restored, the UKB extraction, cohort definition, and regression scripts will be rechecked and rerun.

 ## Repository structure